genomicsclass/leanpub/manuscript/collinearity.md

 \end{pmatrix}
 {/$$}

-Note that the third column is a linear combination of first two:
+Note that the third column is a linear combination of the first two:

 {$$}
 \,